Our Services

 Published on: 4/24/2026

-Red light therapy around the eyes uses targeted low-level red and near-infrared light to boost collagen, improve circulation, and reduce inflammation.
-With consistent sessions, proper eye protection, and correct settings, it can gradually firm skin and diminish under-eye puffiness and dark circles.
+Red light therapy around the eyes uses targeted low-level red and near-infrared light to stimulate collagen production, improve circulation, and reduce inflammation.
+With consistent sessions, proper eye protection, and correct device settings, it can gradually firm skin and diminish under-eye puffiness and dark circles.

 Under-eye bags and dark circles can make you look tired, older, or stressed—even when you feel rested.
 Red light therapy for under eye bags (also called RLT or photobiomodulation) offers a non-invasive way to improve circulation, boost collagen, and reduce inflammation around the eyes.
 Let's explore how it works, what evidence supports it, and how to use it safely at home or in a clinic.